poketo/poketo/README.md

 Scraping isn't a perfect.
 When using Poketo you'll inevitably run into an error, so we try to make what happened as clear as possible.

-* `RequestError` - unable to make a request to scrape the site
+- `RequestError` - unable to make a request to scrape the site
-* `TimeoutError` - tried to make a request, but the source site didn't respond in a reasonable time.
+- `TimeoutError` - tried to make a request, but the source site didn't respond in a reasonable time.
 Defaults to 5 seconds.
-* `HTTPError` - tried to scrape the source site, but the site returned an error (eg. 404, 500)
+- `HTTPError` - tried to scrape the source site, but the site returned an error (eg. 404, 500)
-* `UnsupportedSiteError` - the site you're trying to scrape from isn't supported.
+- `UnsupportedSiteError` - the site you're trying to scrape from isn't supported.
 If you'd like to see it supported, [make an issue!](https://github.com/poketo/node/issues/new)
-* `UnsupportedOperationError` - some sites don't support reading chapters.
+- `UnsupportedOperationError` - some sites don't support reading chapters.
 This error is thrown if you call `poketo.getChapter` for these sites.

 ## Contributing

 Contributions are welcome!
 Poketo is meant to be built on, so feel free to propose ideas or changes that would make it work for your situation — whether it's a bug report, site request, or contributed code.
+Read more at [CONTRIBUTING.md](https://github.com/poketo/node/blob/master/CONTRIBUTING.md)

 ## License